 How to Play Minecraft with Friends

-There are 4 ways to play Minecraft with friends in 2026: LAN (free, same room only), Minecraft Realms ($8/mo, up to 10 players), self-hosting a server (free but technical), or using a hosting service like LuckyChunk ($10/mo, up to 20 players, no setup needed).
+There are 3 ways to play Minecraft with friends in 2026: LAN (free, same room only), self-hosting a server (free but technical), or using a hosting service like LuckyChunk ($20/mo, up to 20 players, no setup needed).
 For most friend groups, a hosted server is the easiest way to play together online - just pick a version, pay, and share the address.

 Method 1: LAN (Local Network Play)

-LAN is the simplest way to play Minecraft with a friend - but only if you're in the same room, connected to the same Wi-Fi network.
+LAN is the old-school way to play Minecraft with a friend.
+It's dead simple, but you have to be in the same room on the same Wi-Fi.

 How to set up LAN play